Skip to content

 How to Obtain a Labour Hire Licence

 If you need to obtain a labour hire licence for your business, you can apply through South Australia’s Consumer and Business Services online form.
 You can apply for a licence as an individual if you are operating as a sole trader, or as a body corporate if you operate through a company.
+The application process requires careful attention to detail and thorough documentation.
+Before applying for a licence, you will need to:

 • ensure each person in your application has obtained a National Police Certificate within 12 months;

-• meet the relevant knowledge and experience requirements, such as successfully completing certain courses or holding a current and equivalent interstate licence.
+• meet the relevant knowledge and experience requirements, such as successfully completing certain courses or holding a current and equivalent interstate licence;

 Employment Agreements